-Overall, our findings indicate no significant impact of the minimum wage hike on the profitability of farms.
+Overall, our findings indicate no impact of the minimum wage hike on the profitability of farms except for year 0-1.
 Like the results on revenue per worker, the observed fluctuations in operating profit per worker are primarily driven by changes in employment, with no evidence suggesting that the minimum wage hike affected farm productivity.

 General Discussion

+Our findings are consistent with firm behaviour characteristic of both monopsonistic and competitive theories.
+These nuances assist us in understanding how market structure can facilitate dynamic effects of minimum wages at various points in time.
+They also suggest how competition in the product market can place a ceiling on farms’ power in the labour market, even if these farmers show traits of monopsonistic behaviour.

-We observe a decline in the number of workers earning below the newly set minimum wage working overtime.
-However, this reduction occurred gradually, and we continue to observe that some farms persist in employing workers below the new minimum wage even four years after the policy implementation.
-While this could indicate non-compliance with legal regulations, it is plausible that these workers earning less than the new minimum wage are part-time employees, who are challenging to identify in the administrative tax data used in our study.
+Firstly a large proportion of farmers continues to employ workers below the new minimum wage even four years after the policy implementation, suggesting that significant firm power exists in the sector at all times.
+While non-compliance is well-documented in the South African context, it is nevertheless plausible that these workers we observe earning less than the new minimum wage are part-time employees, who are challenging to identify in the administrative tax data used in our study.

+However, a second factor emerges, which also supports the notion that the agricultural sector has characteristics of a monopsonistic structure.
+In the year immediately following the wage hike, non-seasonal and high wage workers receive real wage decreases, which corresponds to an increase in hiring low-wage workers and no immediate increase in low wages.
+The fact that no wage increases emerged suggests that firms had market power in the labour market.

-In the short run, there is a delay in the rise of wages for low-wage workers, as farms boost employment for this demographic, offsetting the observed decline in wages for high-wage workers.
-This phenomenon reflects monopsony power within the agricultural labor market.
-However, this trend does not persist over the long run, as we eventually observe an increase in average wages for low-wage workers, coupled with a decline in employment primarily due to farm closures.
+However, this trend does not persist over the long run, as we eventually observe an increase in average wages for low-wage workers – albeit with continued high levels of non-compliance - coupled with a decline in low-wage employment primarily due to farm closures.